justinmeiners/justinmeiners.github.io/common-lisp-scripts/README.md

 That's because Quicklisp isn't intended to be a library loader.
 It's a tool for downloading and *discovering* libraries.
-But it shouldn't be included with your program.
+But it shouldn't be distributed in your source code.

 You should be using `asdf` for that instead.
 It's the standard way to describe and load libraries,